trinodb/trino/presto-docs/src/main/sphinx/functions/hyperloglog.rst

 HyperLogLog Functions
 =====================

-Presto implements the :func:`approx_distinct` function using the `HyperLogLog <https://en.wikipedia.org/wiki/HyperLogLog>`_ data structure.
+Trino implements the :func:`approx_distinct` function using the `HyperLogLog <https://en.wikipedia.org/wiki/HyperLogLog>`_ data structure.

 Data Structures
 ---------------

-Presto implements HyperLogLog data sketches as a set of 32-bit buckets which store a *maximum hash*.
+Trino implements HyperLogLog data sketches as a set of 32-bit buckets which store a *maximum hash*.
 They can be stored sparsely (as a map from bucket ID to bucket), or densely (as a contiguous memory block).
 The HyperLogLog data structure starts as the sparse representation, switching to dense when it is